rbcp18/tezos-if-this-then-that/README.md

 RESPONSE: <br />
 {"balance": "1635176756166", "frozen_balance": "1147658284917", "staking_balance": "12241096788028", "delegated_balance": "10639586398514", "deactivated": false, "grace_period": 177}<br />
 {"kind": "freezer", "category": "rewards", "delegate": "tz1P2Po7YM526ughEsRbY4oR9zaUPDZjxFrb", "cycle": 171, "change": "2000000", "hash": "ooyA9pRwztDfRa97RNuD1ftcS8u4g4T2SKqZGAbfd2kacSVMscs"}

+## Miscellaneous

+**Delay Between Trigger and Email**

+Mailgun is utilized as the email backend.
+Email addresses which pass initial validation typically respond with a delay of ~0.75 seconds.
+Email addresses which do not pass initial validation may take up to 30 minutes to respond.
+Email addresses which do not pass validation altogether will fail trigger subscription.
+This should be seen in the initial trigger signup.

+On-chain triggers run every ~15 seconds.
+Thus, total delay for an email to be received on a triggered event can be up to 30 seconds.

+Due to API limits, market activity events run every 20 minutes.
+If you would like lower latency, we are open to supporting a paid version through delegation to our baker.
+Contact us at tezos@fabrx.io to discuss.

+**Limitation on Free API Requests**

+Currently, we do not limit free trigger subscriptions or API requests.
+However, we may need to impose limits as usage grows.
+If requested, we are open to establishing a paid membership for API limit extensions and lower latency on trigger events.
+Paid membership would be available through delegation to our baker in exchange for usage.
+Contact us at tezos@fabrx.io if interested.